maneesh29s/digital-garden-notes/Writing/restructured_text.md

 Projects do this all the time

-## Compared to md
+## Compared to markdown

-Offers more features than markdown, more systematic
-Markdown is simple and easy
+Offers more features than markdown, more systematic Markdown is simple and easy.